freakGE/dayz-linux-cli-launcher/README.md

 if u want execute script from home: create shell script and call index.js, node $PATH/index.js

-  for ex I have installed folder in home so for me it would be something like this:
+  for ex I have installed launcher in home dir so for me it would be something like this:
+    cd
     touch dayz-cli-launcher.sh
     chmod u+x dayz-cli-launcher.sh